datacarpentry/genomics-workshop/_extras/AMI-setup.md

 <img src="../fig/logging-onto-cloud-security-group-1.png" width="500">

+6\.
 Click "Add Rule".
 A new row will appear.
 Select "Custom TCP Rule" and enter "8787" into box labeled "Port Range".
+Under the
-Under the "Source" box, select "Anywhere" for both security rules.
+"Source" box, select "Anywhere" for both security rules.
 Click "Review and Launch".
 You should now see a screen that looks like this:

 <img src="../fig/logging-onto-cloud-security-group-2.png" width="500">

+7\.
 Click "Launch".

-7. You will be asked to select an existing key pair or create a new key pair.
+You will be asked to select an existing key pair or create a new key pair.
 Select "Create a new key pair" and enter a name for your key pair.

 <img src="../fig/logging-onto-cloud-new-key-pair.png" width="500">

-Then click "Download Key Pair" and click "Launch Instance".
+8\.
+Then click "Download Key Pair".
+Your key pair file ends in `.pem`.
+Move it from your Downloads folder to a stable location on your computer.
+For these instructions, we will move it to our Desktop.
+You can do this by dragging and dropping the file from your Downloads folder to your desktop.
+Then click "Launch Instance".

 <img src="../fig/logging-onto-cloud_4.png" width="500">